You need a valid passport, the correct driving licence and must comply with rules on drivers’ hours and tachograph use.

 You still need to carry your driving licence at all times - an IDP is not a replacement.

-You’ll need to check the rules on cabotage if you’re using your lorry to transport goods within certain EU member states.
+You’ll need to check the rules on cabotage if you’re using your lorry to transport goods within the EU.

 You can find more detailed information on: